Dordogne Painting Workshop with Janet Ayliffe and Glen Ash

 - All local travel in the Dordogne and Lot

-- Ten breakfasts(B), seven lunches(L) and nine evening meals(D)
+- Ten breakfasts(B), eight lunches(L) and eight evening meals(D)

 - Wine and beer with most evening meals